When it comes to digital marketing campaigns, audience segmentation is one of the most important steps you can take to be successful.

 In an oversaturated market, it’s more common that consumers become irritated by marketing efforts than grateful.
 What are businesses doing today to stick out from the crowds?
 Connecting to their audience.
 No, we don’t mean following them on Twitter or connecting on LinkedIn.
 What they’re doing is personalizing their company’s marketing to connect on a deeper level to their target audience – and before personalization comes audience segmentation.

-As part of July 2016 research from Forrester Consulting, commissioned by Persado, a group of senior marketing executives from the US and Europe were asked about their approach to personalized marketing, and 67% said they used behavior-based data to develop content-based insights and emotions.
+As part of July 2016 research from Forrester Consulting, commissioned by Persado, a group of senior marketing executives from the US and Europe was asked about their approach to personalized marketing, and 67% said they used behavior-based data to develop content-based insights and emotions.
 We’ve created a list of ways that you can amp up your marketing by taking a similar approach.

 - What kind of buyer/s are they?

 - What kind of life do they lead?

 - Where do they research before they make a purchase?